Why is IoT prototyping needed?

 The Alpha prototype is the initial attempt made to design the prototype according to the requirements listed in the Product Requirements Specification (PRS).
 It is also the first attempt at making it look and work as close as possible to the final product.
 The iterative process used for building this prototype can provide guidance for the upcoming stages of development.
 The Alpha Development is more expensive as compared to the previous stages and requires more time as well.
 The Alpha stage is important to understand the limitations of the product so that you can take time to refine them.

 Design refinements found in the Alpha stage are incorporated in the Beta stage.
 Software is refined and is prepared for final testing and initial release.
 The documentation is updated accordingly.
 Test plans and verification tools are made and the prototypes are ready for preliminary validation testing, and safety and performance testing in compliance with the PRS.
 Beta prototypes overcome any deficiencies in meeting the standards.

 Pilot production of an Iot project

 Refinements from the Beta stage are incorporated into the design and implemented in the pilot production phase.
 The design is submitted to the manufacturing team and units are produced for summative usability testing and clinical trials.
-After that, some units are released into the market.
-The design and production process is relatively stable.
+After that, some units are released onto the market.
+The design and production process are relatively stable.

 The matured product takes into account the refinements that are to be made from user feedback and production monitoring.
-This stage has high yield, the design and assembly process is stable and cost saving methods are incorporated.
+This stage has a high yield, the design and assembly process are stable and cost-saving methods are incorporated.

 With our journey in IoT development for years, we have created many modules for Rapid IoT prototyping.
 If you are looking for IoT prototyping solutions for your business, we at Psiborg Technologies, with our years of experience can help you create products with perfection.